LedgerHQ/app-boilerplate/tests/ragger/README.md

 pytest tests/ragger
 ```

-This will run the tests inside the Speculos emulator, for all the current SDK
+This will run the tests inside the Speculos emulator, for all the current device
-versions (NanoS, NanoX and NanoS+).
+SDKs (NanoS, NanoX and NanoS+).

 You can comment the `APPS` variable in the `tests/ragger/conftest.py` file if
 you don't want the tests to run on specific versions.